-Successful applicants will then be invited to the Academy for an assessment on Saturday 5th October 2019 against the following two criteria:
+Applications for September 2020 entry onto this programme have now closed.
+Successful applicants were invited to the Academy for an assessment in October 2019 against the following two criteria:

 Technical skill: staff will consider how effectively the applicant is able to visually record, from first hand observation, using the following formal art elements: line; tone; shape; form; pattern and texture.
 Compositional decisions will also be assessed.
 Maximum mark 20.